-The handle of an ax is specially shaped for directing the force of your chop on the ax head.
+The handle of an axe is specially shaped for directing the force of your chop on the ax head.
 (We like the Gerber Camp Axe – tested it and it works)

 The head is the part that bites into the wood.
-The best ax heads are made out of one piece of forged steel, securely fastened to the handle.
+Some of the best axe heads are made out of one piece of forged steel, securely fastened to the handle.

 Types of Axes